ValentinAebi/licorne-lang/README.md

 ## Code examples

-The following code example gives a high-level idea of what Licorne is about (in a very partial way, for instance it makes little use of Licorne's type inference capabilities).
+The following code example gives a high-level idea of what Licorne is about (only to a limited extent, for instance it makes little use of Licorne's type inference capabilities).

 More code examples can be found in the [test resources directory](licorne-compiler/src/test/res/analyzer-tests).